lukin-oleksiy/percona-server/CONTRIBUTING.md

 ### Testing

-When your code it ready in your local branch, test it well not only with manual tests, but with corresponding automated tests.
-Remember, quality is in the first place!
-Moreover, we support the code base for significant time, so tests will help us to avoid functionality breaks later.
+Prior to submitting your code, ensure it is thoroughly tested, both manually and with automated test suites.
+The maintenance of high-quality code is paramount to ensure the longevity and functionality of our project.

 Testing of MySQL is a whole big thing, so please go to the [ official documentation on MySQL testing ](https://dev.mysql.com/doc/dev/mysql-server/latest/PAGE_TESTING_TOOLS.html) first.

 If it is bug fix, make sure that corresponding tests from the test suite work fine.
-Maybe it's a good idea to patch existing test to cover your specific case.
-If it is new feature, please write a test suite for it.
+It's a good idea to patch existing tests to cover your specific case.
+For the introduction of new features, the development of a comprehensive test suite is strongly recommended.

 ## Preparing PR

-When all things above are done, you have to prepare your branch for pull request.
+After finishing the tasks outlined above, you must prepare your branch for a pull request.
 Please do not forget to run ``` git clang-format ``` on your code.

 Then, squash all commits to one or a couple of logically consistent commits.
 For example, the fix of bug should have just one commit.
-If you have a new feature that requires some changes to the existing code, then first commit should contain required changes, and the second is a new feature and tests.
-It is not a dogma, but we're trying to make Git history clean and consistent, so please help us to keep it so.
+If you have a new feature that requires some changes to the existing code, then the first commit should contain required changes, and the second is a new feature and tests.
+It is not a dogma, on the other hand, we value a clean and consistent Git history.
+Please help us maintain this standard.

-Now you can push your local branch to your GitHub repository and make the pull request to the Perona repository.
+Now you can push your local branch to your GitHub repository and make the pull request to the Percona repository.

 Please, write meaningful title for the PR and put the number of Jira issue at the beginning of the first line in the description.
 The second line is usually a link to the Jira issue.
 Then the short description follows.
-No need to write long description because you wrote it already in the Jira issue.
+No need to write a long description because you wrote one in the Jira issue.

-Peer reviw of the code always goes before PR merge.
-So, you have to add some core development team member in the "Reviewers" field of PR.
+Peer review of the code always goes before PR merge.
+So, you have to add some core development team members in the "Reviewers" field of PR.
 Best guess is to assign the PR to Yura Sorokin, our team lead.

 Our GitHub pipeline runs a lot of checks on each PR.
-Please make sure, you fixed all comments provided by checks.
+Please make sure you fixed all comments provided by checks.
 Well, sometime not all of them :) , you understand...

-After this step the developers team will review your code.
-Our main concern is quality, so please do not accept our comments and suggestions as something bad.
-Our comments are here to ensure the best solution possible.
+Following this step, the development team will conduct a thorough review of your code at their earliest convenience.
+Our primary objective is to ensure the highest quality standards.
+We encourage you to interpret our comments as opportunities for improvement and constructive feedback.

-When discussion and fixes are over, your PR will be merged to the main source tree.
+When the review is finished and all the issues are addressed, your pull request will be merged into the main source tree.

-Congratulation!
-You are recognized contributor now.
+Congratulations!
+You are now a recognized contributor.

-## Your code and MySQL versions
+## Your Code and MySQL Versions

   Percona officially supports 3 version lines of MySQL: